-What entrepreneurs say about coaches; effects of business coaching
+What entrepreneurs say about coaches; benefits of coaching business owners

-In this 4 minute blog, I report the effects of business coaching and how that differs sharply from why entrepreneurs think they need a coach.
+In this 4 minute blog, I report the impact and benefits of coaching business owners and how that differs sharply from why entrepreneurs think they need a coach.

 The coach question